What to Expect as a resident of Shana’s House

 Many residents are in an extremely vulnerable state, especially when they first arrive at Shana’s House.
 It is essential that there is constant access to a support system.
 With an on-site office and staff present 24 hours a day, residents can reach out for guidance and nurturing at any hour.
 This is so essential because critical moments in recovery do not occur according to a timetable.
 Having 24/7 case managers and house managers allows for consistent support across various situations.

-To keep residents safe from medication abuse, medications are kept secure in a locked safe for Phase 1.
-Medications are closely monitored and recorded by Shana's House staff to ensure effective medication management.
-Phase 2 Residents who are growing toward self-reliance are given more control over their medication management.
+To keep residents safe from medication abuse, medications are kept secure in a locked safe for Phase I. Medications are closely monitored and recorded by Shana's House staff to ensure effective medication management.
+Phase II Residents who are growing toward self-reliance are given more control over their medication management.

 Convenient Transportation & Guided Communication

-Transport Services are provided for Phase 1 Residents to enable attendance at program-related activities, appointments, and 12-step meetings.
+Transport Services are provided for Phase I Residents to enable attendance at program-related activities, appointments, and 12-step meetings.

-Personal vehicle use is allowed for Phase 2 Residents and some Phase 1 residents (determined on a case-by-case basis).
+Personal vehicle use is allowed for Phase II Residents and some Phase I residents (determined on a case-by-case basis).

-Laptops are allowed after residents complete the Orientation phase.
-Touchscreen workstations with high-speed internet access (and printers) are available as well.
+Laptops are allowed.
+Additionally, touchscreen workstations with high-speed internet access (and printers) are available.
 Gaming systems, iPods, iPads, and tablets are allowed in moderation depending on the affect they have on each resident’s recovery.

-While residents may send/receive mail, Phase 1 residents must open all deliveries in the presence of a staff member, which we believe prevents triggers from inhibiting recovery.
-Phase 2 Residents who are learning to live a more independent lifestyle (which includes handling their triggers effectively) may open their own mail without supervision.
+While residents may send/receive mail, Phase I residents must open all deliveries in the presence of a staff member, which we believe prevents triggers from inhibiting recovery.
+Phase II residents who are learning to live a more independent lifestyle (which includes handling their triggers effectively) may open their own mail without supervision.

 Building Personal Finance Skills and Responsibilities